freeradical13/freeradical13.github.io/index.md

         * [Venoms][] are toxins delivered by injection.

 [Phagocytes][] are any cells that capture, engulf, and process dead or pathogenic cells or substances through the process of [phagocytosis][].
 The engulfed material becomes part of a [phagosome][] inside the phagocyte which then fuses with a lysosome to create a [phagolysosome][] which then digest the substances.

+One example process of phagocytosis:

+1. [Toll-like receptors][] (TLRs) in phagocytic membranes bind to pathogens, including bringing them inside the cell into vacuoles through endocytosis.
+    1. TLR3 recognizes double-stranded RNA produced by some viruses.
+    1. TLR4 recognizes lipopolysaccharides on the surface of Gram<sup>-</sup> bacteria or Lipotechoic acid on Gram<sup>+</sup> bacteria.
+    1. TLR5 recognizes the flagellin protein on bacterial flagella.
+1. Vacuoles fuse with lysosomes where enzymes break down the pathogens.
+1. The broken down products are released through exocytosis.

+Some organisms use an enzyme called [Lysozyme][] to break down pathogenic bacterial cell walls.

 #### Animals